 Sarah Ayache - Head of Mental Health & Clinical Development

 Lucy Everitt – Head of Therapy & Art Psychotherapist

 Jim Cameron – Senior Dramatherapist & Systemic Practitioner

 Alice McHugh – Dramatherapist

-Erikas Vaitulevicious – Dance and Movement Psychotherapist
+Erikas Vaitulevicius – Dance and Movement Psychotherapist

-Heather Clarke - Speech & Language Therapist
+Heather Clarke - Speech & Language Therapy Lead

 The work of the team was published following an invitation to contribute a chapter to the book, “Creative Therapies for Complex Trauma.” edited by Anthea Hendry.
 The book includes chapters from teams across the country leading innovative practice with children exhibiting complex and developmental trauma.

 The team are regularly requested to teach at conferences and training.
 Our Head of Mental Health, Sarah Ayache, has presented at international conferences in New York, Brussels and London, national conferences in Newcastle, Southampton and Stratford-Upon-Avon and has supported the post-graduate training in SEN and Child Development at the University of Leeds.
 She previously facilitated the Neuroscience Research Reading Group at the Northern School for Child and Adolescent Psychotherapy.